Bimetallism: Latin Monetary Union

+Germany

+The law of 4 December 1871 named one-tenth of a new imperial gold coin a mark, divided it into 100 pfennigs and authorized gold coins of 10 and 20 marks.
+The Coinage Act of 9 July 1873 made the mark the unit of account of the Reich gold currency, which was to replace the state currencies.
+An imperial ordinance of 22 September 1875 set 1 January 1876 as the date on which the Reich currency came into force throughout Germany.

+The government withdrew old silver coins, melted them and sold the bullion.
+Because the silver price had fallen and losses were mounting, the government suspended the sales on 19 May 1879.

+Although the Vereinsthaler was a silver-standard currency, German one-thaler pieces remained unlimited legal tender for 3 gold marks until 30 September 1907.
+They ceased to be legal tender on 1 October 1907, but Reich and state treasuries continued to accept or exchange them at three marks until 30 September 1908.

+Germany's monetary system after 1873 was a "limping" standard and not an immediate end to silver in circulation.
+Gold defined the monetary unit and silver was no longer freely coined, yet the Vereinsthaler stayed unlimited legal tender at three marks, and the government did not suspend further sales of demonetized silver until 1879.
+Gold and a large stock of legal-tender silver coexisted as a result, keeping bimetallism a live practical and political question in Germany.

 United Kingdom

 Medieval and early modern England used both gold and silver, at fixed rates, to provide the necessary range of coin denominations; but silver coinage began to be restricted in the 18th century, first informally, and then by an Act of Parliament in 1774.
-After the suspension of metal convertibility from 1797 to 1819, Peel's Bill set the country on the gold standard for the remainder of the century; however advocates of a return to bimetallism did not cease to appear.
+After the suspension of metal convertibility from 1797 to 1819, Peel's Bill set the country on the gold standard for the remainder of the century; however, advocates of a return to bimetallism did not cease to appear.
 After the crash of 1825, William Huskisson argued strongly within the Government for bimetallism, as a way to increase credit (as well as to ease trade with South America).
 Similarly, after the banking crisis of 1847, Alexander Baring headed an external bimetallist movement hoping to prevent the undue restriction of the currency.
 It was, however, only in the last quarter of the century that the movement for bimetallism gathered real strength, drawing on Manchester cotton merchants and City financiers with Far East interests to offer a serious (if ultimately unsuccessful) challenge to the gold standard.